yassinejador/scopus-chatbot/README.md

 ## Project Architecture Breakdown

 This section outlines the architecture and key components of the Scopus Chatbot project.
-The chatbot is designed to interact with users, process their queries, retrieve information from a Scopus database, and generate relevant responses.
+The chatbot is designed to interact with users, process their queries, retrieve information from an arXiv database, and generate relevant responses.
 It leverages various modules for data management, natural language processing, and web interface.

 ### 1. High-Level Architecture